jtrussell/bedecked/README.md

 bower install
 ```

-Now run `grunt` to turn `prez.md` into `prez.html`.
+Running `grunt` will turn `prez.md` into `prez.html`.
 By default we're treating a
 string of three newlines as "slide breaks" for presentation purposes.
-That's it!
-Go on and share your presentation html file.
-Well... almost...

-For ease of development that final `prez.html` page references some external
-assets.
-You'll need to create a new folder inside your dropbox's public folder
+Run `grunt dist` to create a distribution of your presentation.
+A `dist` folder will
-that looks like this:
+be created in the project's root folder.
+Inside is a `public` folder with the following
+contents:

 ```
 core/